Norlock/neo-api-rs/src/search/async-in-dyn-dispatch.md

 }
 ```

-That's all, you can create all kind of task objects with different parameters.
-Hopefully this trick simplified async traits in dynamically dispatched objects for you.
+That's all, you can create all kind of task objects with different parameters, hopefully this trick simplified async traits in dynamically dispatched objects for you.